Nico Iamaleava

 Nicholaus "Nico" Iamaleava (/iˌjɑːməleɪˈjɑːvə/ ee-YAH-mə-lay-YAH-və; born September 2, 2004) is an American college football quarterback for the UCLA Bruins.
 He previously played for the Tennessee Volunteers.

 Early life

-Iamaleava was born on September 2, 2004, in Long Beach, California, and is of Samoan descent.
+Iamaleava was born on September 2, 2004, and is of Samoan descent.
 Iamaleava attended both Warren High School in Downey, California and Long Beach Polytechnic High School.
 As a senior, Iamaleava threw for 1,726 yards and 25 touchdowns, while also rushing for six touchdowns.
-He was named the Polynesian Football Player of the Year.
+He was named the Polynesian High School Football Player of the Year.
 Iamaleava was also named the MVP of the Polynesian Bowl, throwing for 186 yards and a touchdown.
 Iamaleava was rated as one of the top players in the class of 2023 and committed to play college football at the University of Tennessee.

 Iamaleava enrolled early at Tennessee in December 2022, participating in workouts for the 2022 Orange Bowl.